cytoscape/py4cytoscape/README.md

 rem To execute a single test out of a set ... python -m unittest test_apps.AppsTests.test_get_app_information

+rem Pro Tip: To send test output to a file, redirect stderr ... python -m unittest 2>myfile.log

 rem Pro Tip: To execute tests with less console debug output, rem set this environment variable before executing tests ... set PY4CYTOSCAPE_SUMMARY_LOGGER=FALSE

+rem Pro Tip: To execute tests that don't even show the names rem tests being executed, set this environment variable before rem executing tests set PY4CYTOSCAPE_SHOW_TEST_PROGRESS=FALSE

+rem Pro Tip: To skip execution of tests that require user input, rem set this environment variable before executing tests ... set PY4CYTOSCAPE_SKIP_UI_TESTS=TRUE

+rem When executing all tests, we recommend the following rem that all three environment variables be set as described above.

+rem Pro Tip: When executing tests in PyCharm, you can set rem environment variables using the 'Run | Edit Configurations...' rem menu item.
 ```

 ## How to configure logging